 In Australia, the lack of visibility in the public sphere to the Frontier Wars and Indigenous loss and survival is an issue that has been paramount for several decades.
 There is much to be learnt from international examples of memorials to genocide and state violence and the ideas and issues that both inform these examples and are generated by them.
 There is also a wealth of activity happening in Australia at a grassroots level that addresses this need for memorialisation including sustained community activity at former massacre sites, repatriation projects, and actions to remember warriors of Aboriginal resistance.
-There are also many important artworks made since the 1990s that have been the subject of major exhibitions and permanent display in galleries.
-There is also a multitude of visual resources in the archives attesting to these histories and Indigenous cultural practices of mourning.
+There are also many important artworks made since the 1980s that have been the subject of major exhibitions and permanent display in galleries.

-Key to this project is taking a comparative approach to consider this issue from different perspectives and to link local and international, and past and present, memorial practices.
+Key to this project is taking a comparative approach to consider this issue from different perspectives and to link local and international memorial practices.
 This approach will generate new parameters for discussion and action, which will assist in developing a visual language and practice that can address the magnitude of Indigenous loss and survival.

 AIMS OF THE PROJECT

 The aims of Representation, Remembrance and the Memorial are:

 advance the discussion about the remembrance and representation of Indigenous loss and survival by developing a set of principles for memorial projects that draws on international examples but also addresses national and local issues.

 We will be interviewing people whose work and lives are dedicated to remembering traumatic histories and activating discussion and public visibility.
 Experts include Aboriginal elders, community leaders, artists, architects and scholars both in Australia and overseas.
-These interviews will be videotaped and become part of an artwork for public exhibition.
+These interviews will be recorded and become part of future publications and artworks.